Seek Returns logo

 MSTR has a Dividend Payout Ratio of 0%, indicating it does not currently pay a dividend.
 This is a common strategy for growth-oriented companies that reinvest all profits back into the business.

-AFRM vs. MSTR: A comparison of their Payout Ratio against their respective Software - Infrastructure and Software - Application industry benchmarks.
+AFRM vs. MSTR: A comparison of their Dividend Payout Ratio (TTM) against their respective Financial Services and Software industry benchmarks.

 Dividend at a Glance